zhang-bei-hai-github/6th-generation-charger-user-manual/README.en.md

-2.1 Emergency stop fault
+### Emergency stop fault

-l The emergency stop button has been pressed and there is no abnormality, please restore it.
+- The emergency stop button has been pressed and there is no abnormality, please restore it.

-2.2 Parallel contactor fault or module terminal voltage abnormality
+### Parallel contactor fault or module terminal voltage abnormality

-l Check or replace the intermediate contactor
+- Check or replace the intermediate contactor

-l The CCM voltage is not accurate and the CCM AD voltage needs to be calibrated.
+- The CCM voltage is not accurate and the CCM AD voltage needs to be calibrated.

-2.3 DC Metering communication fault
+### DC Metering communication fault

-l Checking the power supply to the DC energy meter
+- Checking the power supply to the DC energy meter

-l Check the communication harness of the DC energy meter
+- Check the communication harness of the DC energy meter

-l Check DC meter address
+- Check DC meter address

-2.4 communicate with CCM time out
+### communicate with CCM time out

-l Check CCM power supply
+- Check CCM power supply

-l Check and replace the network cable between the TCU and the CCM
+- Check and replace the network cable between the TCU and the CCM

-l Checking the parameters of the CCM
+- Checking the parameters of the CCM

-2.5 temperature of cabinet high fault
+### temperature of cabinet high fault

-l High temperature inside the cabinet, need to stop and cool the charger
+- High temperature inside the cabinet, need to stop and cool the charger

-l The temperature sensor is broken
+- The temperature sensor is broken

-2.6 CCS2 communication module fault
+### CCS2 communication module fault

-l Check the power supply of the SECC
+- Check the power supply of the SECC

-l Checking the communication cable between SECC and CCM
+- Checking the communication cable between SECC and CCM

-l Replacement SECC
+- Replacement SECC

-2.7 door open fault
+### door open fault

-l The door is open.
+- The door is open.
 Please close it.

-l Check the door limit switches
+- Check the door limit switches

-2.8 No charging fault
+### No charging fault

-l Please contact the supplier to check
+- Please contact the supplier to check

-2.9 Fuse fault
+### Fuse fault

-l Check fuse
+- Check fuse

-2.10 Lightning arrester fault
+### Lightning arrester fault

-l Check or replace SPD
+- Check or replace SPD

-2.11 Termial board abnormal
+### Termial board abnormal

-l Check FZ power supply
+- Check FZ power supply

-l Check FZ communication harness
+- Check FZ communication harness

-l Replacement of FZ
+- Replacement of FZ

-2.12 AC/DC controler fault
+### AC/DC controler fault

-l Please contact the supplier to check
+- Please contact the supplier to check

-2.13 aircondition controler fault
+### aircondition controler fault

-l Check the power supply to the air conditioning control board
+- Check the power supply to the air conditioning control board

-l Check the communication harness of the air conditioning control board
+- Check the communication harness of the air conditioning control board

-l Replacement of air conditioning control board
+- Replacement of air conditioning control board

-2.14 AD unit communicate module fault
+### AD unit communicate module fault

-l Check that the AD address is correct
+- Check that the AD address is correct

-l Check the power supply to the AD
+- Check the power supply to the AD

-l Check AD communication harness
+- Check AD communication harness

-l Replacement of AD
+- Replacement of AD

-2.15 airconditioner fault
+### airconditioner fault

-l Check the power supply to the air conditioner
+- Check the power supply to the air conditioner

-l Check air conditioning communication harness
+- Check air conditioning communication harness

-l Replacement of air conditioners
+- Replacement of air conditioners

-2.16 Excessive wind speed
+### Excessive wind speed

-l The wind is too strong.
+- The wind is too strong.
 Wait for the wind to die down.

-l The anemometer's broken.
+- The anemometer's broken.

-2.17 main breaker electrical operator fault
+### main breaker electrical operator fault

-l The main breaker is broken, it needs to be replaced
+- The main breaker is broken, it needs to be replaced

-2.18 SDV fault
+### SDV fault

-l The SDV is broken, it needs to be replaced
+- The SDV is broken, it needs to be replaced

-2.19 Metering device fault
+### Metering device fault

-l Replacement of DC energy meters
+- Replacement of DC energy meters

-2.20 abnormal operation without power supply
+### abnormal operation without power supply

-l Check that the AC contactor is closed
+- Check that the AC contactor is closed

-2.21 maintenance status
+### maintenance status

-l The charger is in service mode, note the position of the service button
+- The charger is in service mode, note the position of the service button

-2.22 smoke sensor fault
+### smoke sensor fault

-l Fire or smoke in the cabinet
+- Fire or smoke in the cabinet

-l The smoke detector is broken.
+- The smoke detector is broken.

-2.23 eletrical locker fault
+### eletrical locker fault

-l GBT charging gun electronic lock abnormality,
+- GBT charging gun electronic lock abnormality,

-l Replacement of charging gun
+- Replacement of charging gun

-2.24 Real-time clock RTC fault
+### Real-time clock RTC fault

-l The TCU's battery needs to be installed
+- The TCU's battery needs to be installed

-l Time needs to be calibrated.
+- Time needs to be calibrated.

-l TCU is damaged, please replace the TCU
+- TCU is damaged, please replace the TCU

-2.25 CCM procedure fault
+### CCM procedure fault

-l Replacement of SECC
+- Replacement of SECC

-2.26 output short circuit
+### output short circuit

-l Charger output short circuit, please check whether the charger or vehicle is short-circuited
+- Charger output short circuit, please check whether the charger or vehicle is short-circuited

-2.27 input phase missing
+### input phase missing

-l AC input phase sequence is wrong, please change the correct phase sequence
+- AC input phase sequence is wrong, please change the correct phase sequence

-2.28 input over voltage
+### input over voltage

-l Input AC voltage higher than charger AC voltage range2
+- Input AC voltage higher than charger AC voltage range2

-l Checking the parameters of the CCM
+- Checking the parameters of the CCM

-2.29 input lower voltage
+### input lower voltage

-l Input AC voltage lower than charger AC voltage range
+- Input AC voltage lower than charger AC voltage range

-l Checking the parameters of the CCM
+- Checking the parameters of the CCM

-2.30 communication of insulation module fault
+### communication of insulation module fault

-l Please contact the supplier to check
+- Please contact the supplier to check

-2.31 input insulation fault
+### input insulation fault

-l Please disconnect the power and check the input insulation
+- Please disconnect the power and check the input insulation

-2.32 BMS communcation module fault
+### BMS communcation module fault

-l Please contact the supplier to check
+- Please contact the supplier to check

-2.33 FLASH fault
+### FLASH fault

-l The flash board in the middle of the CCM is damaged and needs to be replaced.
+- The flash board in the middle of the CCM is damaged and needs to be replaced.

-2.34 RAM fault
+### RAM fault

-l The flash board in the middle of the CCM is damaged and needs to be replaced.
+- The flash board in the middle of the CCM is damaged and needs to be replaced.

-2.35 Fire alarm
+### Fire alarm

-l Please check the fire extinguisher.
+- Please check the fire extinguisher.

-2.36 other unkown reason
+### other unkown reason

-l Please contact the supplier to check
+- Please contact the supplier to check

-2.37 Output contactor failure
+### Output contactor failure

-l Check or replace the DC contactor
+- Check or replace the DC contactor

-2.38 Input insulation self check fault
+### Input insulation self check fault

-l The input insulation self-test board is abnormal, please replace it.
+- The input insulation self-test board is abnormal, please replace it.

-2.39 Output insulation self check fault
+### Output insulation self check fault

-l The output insulation self-test board is abnormal, please replace it.
+- The output insulation self-test board is abnormal, please replace it.

-2.40 Power loss
+### Power loss

-l Input power suddenly cut off
+- Input power suddenly cut off

-2.41 Ground detection function communication failure
+### Ground detection function communication failure

-l Check the power supply to the ground detector
+- Check the power supply to the ground detector

-l Check the communication harness of the ground detector
+- Check the communication harness of the ground detector

-2.42 Ground fault
+### Ground fault

-l Earth wire error, please check if the earth wire is firmly connected
+- Earth wire error, please check if the earth wire is firmly connected

-2.43 Phase loss alarm
+### Phase loss alarm

-l Check input for phase loss
+- Check input for phase loss